csesoc/constitution/CONSTITUTION.rst

    #.
 Note that a special resolution must be passed in accordance with section 39 of the Act.

 #.
-No business other than that specified in the notice convening a general meeting is to be transacted at the meeting except, in the case of an annual general meeting, business which may be transacted under clause 26 (2).
+No business other than that specified in the notice convening a general meeting is to be transacted at the meeting except, in the case of an annual general meeting, business which may be transacted under the clause governing `Annual General Meetings`.
 #.
 A member desiring to bring any business before a general meeting may give notice in writing of that business to the secretary who must include that business in the next notice calling a general meeting given after receipt of the notice from the member.

 Quorum for general meetings